iamrv-sachan/OfflineScheduledNotification/README.md

 ## ⚠️ Important Note on Exact Alarms

 Starting with Android 12, if you require high-precision timing, you may need to request `android.permission.SCHEDULE_EXACT_ALARM` and check if the app has permission to use it at runtime.
 For general reminders, the current `AlarmManager.set()` implementation is sufficient.

-Would you like me to help you write the logic to check for Exact Alarm permissions for Android 13+ devices?